 More admissions information

-1. Achieve an ACT composite score of 21 or above or a minimum combined SAT-I score of 1080, OR
+2. Achieve an ACT composite of 21 or higher OR a minimum combined SAT ERW+M score of 1060 (test optional for admission)

 If you are a college guest, you must: